 Teach your bird some manners by only giving it treats once it’s said “please.”
 It may take time for your parrot to understand, but it’ll get there in the end.

-You’ll no doubt come up with some unique nicknames for your parrot, but have some fun with teaching your parrot these sweet monikers first.
+You’ll undoubtedly come up with some unique nicknames for your parrot, but have fun teaching your parrot these sweet monikers first.

-Sometimes the simplest nicknames are the best – “Birdie” being one of them.
+Sometimes the simplest nicknames are the best – “Birdie” being among them.

 This is a sweet nickname that suits any parrot, regardless of its gender.
-Try adding “Pie” on the end to extend the nickname.
+Try adding “Pie” at the end to extend the nickname.

 Though the “F” sound can be difficult for parrots to produce, some can get close to it.

 If “Friend” is a little bit too tricky, then “Buddy” is slightly easier to teach.